mwvaughn/iplant-agave-sdk/docs/install-sdk.md

 echo "export PATH=\$PATH:\$IPLANT_SDK_HOME/foundation-cli/bin" >> ~/.profile
 # To re-init bash _type_:
 source ~/.profile
+# now initialize the command line tools for use with iPlant
+tenants-init -t iplantc.org
 ```
 *This completes the section on installing the iPlant Agave SDK.*